APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Results and Analysis

-As discussed in Section \ref{sec:baselines}, {\toolname}, CACHE and embedding learning techniques (i.e., techniques within the light gray box in Table \ref{tab:baselines}) can be categorized as representation learning APCA techniques.
+\emph{\textbf{Experimental Design.}} As discussed in Section \ref{sec:baselines}, {\toolname}, CACHE and embedding learning techniques (i.e., techniques within the light gray box in Table \ref{tab:baselines}) can be categorized as representation learning APCA techniques.
 In this section, we aim to explore the performance of {\toolname} when compared with these representation learning techniques.
 In particular, embedding learning techniques \cite{tian2020evaluating} mainly adopt embedding models (i.e., BERT, Doc2Vec, and CC2Vec) to embed buggy and patched code fragments, and then train classification models (i.e., Decision Tree, Logistic Regression, and Naive Bayes) to predict patch correctness.
 Following previous study \cite{lin2021context}, we also consider two additional embedding models (i.e., code2vec and code2seq) in the experiment.
 Meanwhile, CACHE can also be considered as a representation learning technique, which incorporates the context information in embedding code changes, and trains a deep learning classifier to predict the patch correctness.

-In total, 16 representation learning techniques are considered in our experiment, involving five embedding techniques multiplied by three classification models, and one context-aware representation learning technique CACHE.
-Following the previous study \cite{tian2020evaluating}, we perform a 5-fold cross-validation on both the small and large datasets for comparison.
+In total, \revise{one representation learning technique with 15 settings from Tian et al. \cite{tian2020evaluating} (involving five embedding techniques multiplied by three classification models), and one context-aware representation learning technique CACHE are considered in our experiment.} Following the previous study \cite{tian2020evaluating}, we perform \revise{standard practice} 5-fold cross-validation on both the small and large datasets for comparison.